toddm92/asg-eni-volume/README.md

 * bind_ebs.sh - finds/creates a volume and sets up disk utilization CloudWatch monitors
 * bind_eni.sh - finds/creates a second network interface and assigns it an IPv4 IP address
 * test-asg-template.json - (Experimental) ASG template that creates resources via CFN
-* zook-env-template.json - CFN template that creates, the VPC, ASG and launches the bash scripts from UserData
+* zook-env-template.json - CFN template that creates the VPC, ASG and launches the bash scripts from UserData
 * zook-iam-template.json - CFN template that creates the KMS encryption key and IAM instance profile